cmaureir/progra-alma/lectures/week5/lecture17.rst

 ------------------------------------------

-When you read the lecture about functions, maybe you had some questions about the existance of extra function functionalities, and the answer is yes.
+When you read the lecture about functions, maybe you had some questions about the existence of extra function functionality, and the answer is yes.

 Functions in Python are a very powerful tool for the programmer,